juliusroeder/JetsonTX2_AutoPower/README.md

 ![Resulting Board](/images/AutoTurnOn3.jpeg)

 # PCB
 You can find the initial version of the pcb schematics, KiCad project and gerber files in the pcb folder.
 I have not tried to manufacture these as I ran out of time and I needed the boards asap.
-So I manufactured them from hand.
+So I manufactured them by hand.

 I changed all components to be SMD components, with the exception of the ATtiny85.